CreaturesInUnitards/mithril-datepicker/README.md

 # mithril-datepicker
 Pick a date!
 But only if you're using Mithril.

+Displays a date (defaults to today if none is supplied).
+Click the display to show/hide the calendar/picker.
+Making a choice will also do the hiding.

 ## Usage
 Include ```picker.js```, then just use it as a component: